HackerEarth/engineering.hackerearth.com/_posts/2018-07-07-introducing-nuskha.md

 ####*“The name ‘Nuskha’ is inspired by one of the art deities "Nuska" from the Mesopotamian mythology.
 The word ‘Nuskha’ is a Hindi word which translates to ‘formula’ in English - a formula to create or build something.”*

 <p></p>
 Old Nuskha helped but was still inefficient.
 We did not have any [**React**](https://reactjs.org/){:target="_blank"} components.
 We had started developing one of our products in **React** (version 16+) while the other product was in the transitioning phase.
-With strict deadlines for other important tasks, we were unable to contribute much to Nuskha and inevitably the implementation of the same components in different projects, were duplicated.
+With strict deadlines for other important tasks, we were unable to contribute much to Nuskha and inevitably the implementation of the same components in different projects was duplicated.
 We needed a better framework to unify the components.
 We needed it for consistency, ease of use, and faster development.
 Yes, we also wanted to [DRY](https://en.wikipedia.org/wiki/Don%27t_repeat_yourself){:target="_blank"} up our code base.

 Fast forward to few months, as the tradition at [HackerEarth](https://www.hackerearth.com){:target="_blank"} goes, we had our internal hackathon scheduled.
 The timing was perfect.
 I paired up with Akanksha, another Frontend Engineer at HackerEarth, this time to build Nuskha 2.0 which will eventually be known as Nuskha.